huggingface/blog/leaderboard-livecodebench.md

   guest: true
 - user: xu3kev
   guest: true
+- user: kingh0730
+  guest: true
+- user: FanjiaYan
+  guest: true
 - user: clefourrier
 ---

 # Introducing the LiveCodeBench Leaderboard - Holistic and Contamination-Free Evaluation of Code LLMs

-We are excited to introduce the LiveCodeBench leaderboard, based on LiveCodeBench, a new benchmark developed by researchers from UC Berkeley, MIT, and Cornell for measuring LLMs’ code generation capabilities, with a strong focus on measuring uncontaminated performance.
+We are excited to introduce the LiveCodeBench leaderboard, based on LiveCodeBench, a new benchmark developed by researchers from UC Berkeley, MIT, and Cornell for measuring LLMs’ code generation capabilities.

 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/3.45.1/gradio.js"> </script>
 <gradio-app theme_mode="light" space="livecodebench/leaderboard"></gradio-app>

 LiveCodeBench collects new problems from coding contest platforms over time annotated with problem release dates.
 It uses these annotations to evaluate models on problems released in different time windows allowing “evaluation over time” to detect and prevent contamination.
-In addition, LiveCodeBench evaluates multiple code-related aspects of Large Language Models (LLMs).
-Particularly, it also focuses on self-repair, test output prediction, and code execution, thus providing a more holistic view of coding capabilities.
+Beyond code generation, LiveCodeBench assesses self-repair, test output prediction, and code execution, thus providing a more holistic view of coding capabilities required for the next generation of AI programming agents.

 ## LiveCodeBench Scenarios and Evaluation

-LiveCodeBench problems are curated from coding competition platforms, namely, LeetCode, AtCoder, and CodeForces.
+LiveCodeBench problems are curated from coding competition platforms: LeetCode, AtCoder, and CodeForces.
 These websites periodically host contests containing problems that assess the coding and problem-solving skills of participants.
 The problems consist of a natural language problem statement along with example input-output examples, and the goal is to write a program that passes a set of hidden tests.
-Further, thousands of participants participate, solving these problems thus ensuring that the problems are vetted for clarity and correctness.
+Further, thousands of participants participate, ensuring that the problems are vetted for clarity and correctness.

 LiveCodeBench uses the collected problems for building its four coding scenarios